puchkova/maze/README.md

 3. Run the command `node src/app.js`

 4. Open API Client and send the POST request using URL http://localhost:3000/maze with the maze in request body.
-Select `application/json` in the body content type field.
+Select `JSON` as the body content type.

 	*Example input:*
 [